jeyofdev/Gulp-workflow/README.md

 ### Available Gulp commands

-* `gulp` — Compile and optimize the files in assets directory for production
+* `gulp` — Compile and optimize the files to dist directory
+* `gulp lib` — copy the libraries that you need
 * `gulp watch` — Compile assets when file changes are made
+* `gulp prod` — Compile and optimize the files to dist directory for Production environment